Evelynox/Bash-Idler/README.md

 ---

-Made with 💙 by Addiv
+Made with 🩷 by Evelynox